gelisam/hawk/README.md

 ## Installation

-To install the stable version, simply use `cabal install haskell-hawk` and add `~/.cabal/bin` (or your sandbox's `bin` folder) to your PATH.
+To install the stable version, simply use `cabal install haskell-awk` and add `~/.cabal/bin` (or your sandbox's `bin` folder) to your PATH.
 You should be ready to use Hawk: